 - Obtain permission from the client to release information to RedRover

-- Contact the kennel and/or veterinarian and request that they provide RedRover with both an initial written estimate and a final invoice.
+- Contact the kennel and/or veterinarian and request that they provide RedRover with an initial written estimate, as well as a final invoice upon check-out.

 - Provide regular updates on the client’s situation if requested.